 This offers increased performance and some flexibility but also places some of this responsibility in your hands.

+So why now?
 You've been able to use different displays with different color spaces with Apple devices for many years now.

 Well, late last year, Apple introduced a couple of iMacs with a display capable of rendering colors in the P3 color space.